Nextiva / Blog / VoIP

 7. Zendesk

 Zendesk offers an IVR phone tree with its Professional and Enterprise Suite plans.
 Its IVR feature allows businesses to create phone trees and conditions to route customers to the right place.
-Zendesk’s multi-level IVR systems also provide information and answers to frequently asked questions, like business hours or sales promotions, via recorded messages.
+Zendesk’s multi-level IVR systems also offer information and answers to frequently asked questions, like business hours or sales promotions, via recorded messages.
+Recently, Zendesk has introduced useful features like automatic speaker labeling, keyword boosting, and improved call transcription.
+While these create a more streamlined workflow and better customer experience, Zendesk does have some drawbacks, including issues with customer support and a lot of configuration and customization required.

 Features